CapacityCostLink

 \[\texttt{link\_opex\_var}[l, t_{inv}] = \sum_{t_{sub} \in t_{inv}} \texttt{ccl\_cap\_use\_cost}[l, t_{sub}]\]

-In addition, the energy flow of the constrained resource should not exceed the maximum pipe capacity, which is included through the following constraint:
+In addition, the energy flow of the constrained resource should not exceed the maximum capacity, which is included through the following constraint:

 \[\texttt{flow\_in}[l, t, cap\_resource(l)] \leq \texttt{link\_cap\_inst}[l, t]\]